JuliaGeometry/DelaunayTriangulation.jl/README.md

   - [Example](#example)
 - [A note on Voronoi tessellations](#a-note-on-voronoi-tessellations)

 This is a package for creating (unconstrained) two-dimensional Delaunay triangulations.
 The great package [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl) is used for all geometric predicates.
 There also exist routines for building the convex hull (from the triangulation), and currently commented-out Voronoi tessellation code (see some discussion at the end).
 Much of the work in this package is derived from the book *Delaunay Mesh Generation* by Cheng, Dey, and Shewchuk (2013).
 Point location is implemented using the jump-and-march algorithm of Mücke, Saias, and Zhu (1999); see `jump_and_march`.
+I hope to eventually build up to constrained Delaunay triangulations, weighted Delaunay triangulations, etc., when I eventually find the time.

 The package has two algorithms for computing Delauanay triangulations, namely de Berg's method from de Berg et al. (1999), and the Bowyer-Watson algorithm as presented by Cheng, Dey, and Shewchuk (2013). de Berg's method is the slowest of the two, and has less features, so we recommend the Bowyer-Watson algorithm in the function `triangulate_bowyer`.
 Keep reading for more examples, and see the tests for more features.

+Feel free to use the issues tab for any questions / feedback / etc.

 # Getting started